What is a cultural resource survey?

 Antiquity was founded in 2018 by Principal Investigator Beth Mathews.
-Her experience in cultural resource management throughout the Northwest impressed upon her the need to improve quality of archaeological and historical research in the southern Puget Sound, and improve equity in the field of cultural resource management.
+Her experience in cultural resource management throughout the Northwest impressed upon her the need to improve the quality of archaeological and historical research in the southern Puget Sound, and improve equity in the field of cultural resource management.

 Based in Olympia, Washington our typical service area includes Thurston, Pierce, Kitsap, King, Mason, Grays Harbor, Jefferson, Klallam, Pacific, Lewis, and Cowlitz Counties.
 With 20 staff located throughout western Washington, we have the ability and experience to help you manage your project.

 Antiquity is renowned for our thorough and creative approach to resolving difficult cultural resource management issues.
 We pride ourselves on helping our clients navigate compliance issues as efficiently as possible while minimizing impacts to projects.
 Our client's projects benefit from our history of collaborative management, as we respectfully consider the concerns of local governments, State and Federal agencies, Tribes, and the public.
 Our exhaustive approach to archaeological and historical research and context development and our scientific integrity ensure that our assessments are well-informed and minimize risk and delay.